microsoft/vscode-jupyter/TELEMETRY.md

  Telemetry sent to capture first time execution of a cell.
- If `notebook = true`, this its telemetry for native editor/notebooks.
+ If `notebook = true`, this its telemetry for Jupyter notebooks, else applies to IW.

 ## Properties